akijj004/akijj004/README.md

 - 👋 Hi, I’m @akijj004
  - 👀 I’m interested in Crypto
- - 🌱 I’m currently learning React/JavaScript
+ - 🌱 ReacjJs
- - 💞️ I’m looking to collaborate on LUNC
+ - 💞️ I’m looking to collaborate
- - 📫 How to reach me akijj004@gmail.com
+ - 📫 How to reach me akjj004@gmail.com

  <!---
  akijj004/akijj004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.